Retirement to Nordic Walking

 “I started practicing around Buxton and got more enthusiastic about it as I went on.
 I realised how easy it was to cover distance over different ground.
 I started off by recruiting my Walking for Health group in Buxton to try Nordic Walking.
 People were really enthusiastic about it and so I extended the activity to include Walking for Health participants in Darley Dale.”

 Phill’s initial training gave him the catapult he needed to increase participation in Nordic Walking across the county and the success of his initial sessions have helped him win further funding.
 The benefits for communities across Derbyshire are now far reaching.

 Through his volunteer work as an England Athletics mental health ambassador he has been able to make Nordic Walking available to groups of mental health patients.
-Whilst funding from the Bingham Trust has helped him buy children’s adjustable poles to run sessions in schools and a grant from Better Derbyshire Dales funded more adult adjustable poles for him to run sessions in Whitworth Park, Darley Dale.
+Whilst funding from the Bingham Trust enabled him to buy children’s adjustable poles to introduce Nordic Walking into schools and a grant from Better Derbyshire Dales funded more adult adjustable poles for him to run sessions in Whitworth Park, Darley Dale.
 Here he has formed the Derbyshire Nordic Walking Club and people are also able to borrow poles left in the café to practise outside of paid sessions.

 Appealing to everyone

 Phill said: “Nordic Walking can be enjoyed by so many people.
 It’s an activity you can do both as a team and individual which is quite rare.
 It appeals to children who lack confidence, have image issues and don’t see themselves as sporty.
 It’s helping to influence children to become more active which is so important and builds healthy habits they can take into adulthood.